Amazon goes on hiring spree as labor market tightens

 Amazon said in January that it wanted to hire 100,000 full-time workers over the next 18 months.
 Since that time it's steadily announced jobs, including plans to add 900 workers in Boston and 1,600 in Michigan.

-While the nation's unemployment rate is 4.4 percent, near a 16-year low, the average hourly pay rose just 2.5 percent in the past year.
-The last time unemployment was this low, wages were rising at roughly a 4 percent rate.
+While the nation's unemployment rate is 4.4 percent, near a 16-year low, the average hourly pay rose just 2.5% in the past year.
+The last time unemployment was this low, wages were rising at roughly a 4% rate.

 Wages hikes have been slow in coming, however, something that is being watch closely by U.S. monetary policy makers.